 It was just the right mix of skills and responsibilities she was looking for, and she was hooked!

-The travel itch After learning about the OT career path, Maren began to think big.
+After learning about the OT career path, Maren began to think big.
 How could she make an impact on a larger scale, using her skills and expertise in a wide variety of areas?
 As a lover of travel, seeing exciting new sights and meeting incredible people, Maren was wondering how her OT career could reflect these passions.